Suspect-404/QuickDig-UI/README.md

 * Next Map Visibility: The Next Map string is only displayed if the server explicitly broadcasts it.
 Vanilla Battlefield 2 servers generally do not provide this variable externally.

 ## Architecture
-* Frontend: HTML5, CSS3, Vanilla JavaScript.
+* Frontend: HTML5, CSS3, Vanilla JavaScript (Canvas Animation).
 * Backend API: Node.js, Express.
 * Query Engine: node-gamedig.
 * Deployment: Vercel.